mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 ### Vignette 4.1.a - Introducing a drama process

-This sections starts with a vignette of the start of an game making programme (forth phase as outlined in previous chapter).
+This sections starts with a vignette of the start of the forth phase an game making programme (as outlined in previous chapter).
 The participants have entered the room and chosen a laptop to work on.
-Some of the children are playing web-based games or reviewing the games that they have made previously.
-The session starts with a warm-up game which proceeds with a lot of developments including many false starts, changes of rules, development of tactics, appeals to be serious, full throated laughter and many restarts and which ends in good hearted failure.
+Some of the children play web-based games or reviewing the games that they have made previously.
+The session progresses with a warm-up game which includes many false starts, changes of rules, development of tactics, appeals to be serious, full throated laughter and many restarts and which ends in good hearted failure.
+The transcript below picks up at this point.

 <!-- The purpose of the vignette is to situate the reader, give an overview of -->